 Another review of the map said it “saved” one couple’s marriage when they used it to figure out how to find the ferry terminal in Paquera.
 They were exploring some back roads on the southern Nicoya Peninsula and the difficulties started when their GPS unit instructed them to turn where there was no road.

 Of course once they ignored the instruction the GPS kept trying to get them back on the “proper course” and after a frustrating series of wrong turns and backtracks it directed them to bluff overlooking a beautiful deserted beach.

-They used their current coordinates to figure out where they were on the map, reverse course and hit the paved road to the ferry terminal just in time to catch the last boat before dark.
+They used their current coordinates to figure out where they were on the map, reversed course and hit the paved road to the ferry terminal just in time to catch the last boat before dark.